Workflow Guide

 How Team Review works

 Live-proxy mode loads the live page inside OverlayQA so reviewers work against the current site in session.
-For SPA builder domains — Webflow, Framer, and figma.site — OverlayQA switches to a frozen snapshot automatically, because their heavy client-side rendering does not proxy reliably.
+That includes sites built in Webflow and Framer, which review live like any other page.
+Two hosts are the exception: figma.site and notion.site pages switch to a frozen snapshot automatically, because those bundles do not render inside the proxy.
 Either way, reviewers pin issues the same way and every pin is captured with full context.

 Each pin becomes a tracked issue in a drawer that stays synced with the on-page canvas: selecting an issue highlights its pin, and every reviewer sees the same board.
 When the review is done, issues export to your tracker with screenshots and element details attached, so there is no copy-paste triage.